 - Because passive does not respond to external signals (i.e. sell during a crisis), the flows into passive have remained almost unchanged since the beginning of the selloff.

 - Because the professional selloff was met with no additional buying, an imbalance was created, and prices fell rapidly.

-- These conditions have been exacerbated through regulations which have created an environment where high frequency traders have replaced traditional floor traders as the primary market makers which has created a lack of depth in the market
+- These conditions have been exacerbated through regulations which have created an environment where high-frequency traders have replaced traditional floor traders as the primary market makers which have created a lack of depth in the market

-- This has resulted in a far less liquid market where smaller trades have the ability to move markets in a non-trivial way (See chart on page 9 of main publication).
+- This has resulted in a far less liquid market where smaller trades have the ability to move markets in a non-trivial way.

-Conclusion: what if this is all market structure and not a fundamental signaling?
+Conclusion: what if this is all market structure and not fundamental signalling?

 When Logica’s publication was written, the belief was that what we are experiencing with the shutdown is little more than the economic shutdown of a tourist town, with the main exception that this one is unexpected